Do ideas have shape? Idea registration as the continuous limit of artificial neural networks: Regularization

 \section{Regularization}

 The landmark matching \cite{joshi2000landmark} setting of Sec.~\ref{seclkjdekjdhjd} requires non-overlapping data, and minimizers, and minimal values obtained from that setting may depend non-continuously on the input $X$ (since $\Gamma(X,X)$ will become singular as $X_i \rightarrow X_j$ for some $i\not=j$).
 To ensure continuity and avoid singularities, idea registration must be regularized as it is commonly done in image registration \cite{micheli2008differential}.
-The proposed regularization provides an alternative to Dropout for ANNs \cite{srivastava2014dropout}.
+The proposed regularization, introduced and analyzed in this section, provides an alternative to Dropout for ANNs \cite{srivastava2014dropout}.